 - Affidavits — If your divorce is uncontested, you and your spouse can execute an affidavit requesting a decree be entered without a hearing.
 This means you can dissolve the marriage without ever going to court.

-Following the unique Colorado filing guidelines, your divorce lawyer will prepare and submit to the district court the necessary documentation, based specifically on your case.
-In Colorado, there is a 90-day minimum waiting period before the court will grant a divorce.
-However, unless the couple agrees on all aspects of the divorce, proceedings may take longer, up to six months or a year, depending on the complexity of the circumstances involved in the case.
+- Waiting period — In Colorado, there is a 90-day minimum waiting period before the court will grant a divorce.
+However, where the parties disagree on terms, the process can take many months, possibly even more than a year, depending on the complexity of the circumstances involved in the case.

 Attorney Bonnie Saltzman will prepare the necessary documents and represent you in court.
 Once divorce proceedings are finalized, the court issues a Decree of Dissolution of Marriage that terminates your legal relationship and establishes terms on parenting and financial issues.
 While divorce is never easy, seeking legal advice can assist you in determining the most effective approach for your divorce, whether it involves mediation, legal representation for settlement or litigation through the court system.